 Pediatric Pelvic Reconstruction Fellowship

-The Pediatric Pelvic Reconstruction Fellowship is a one-year program intended for candidates who seek additional training in complex and rare procedures.
+The Pediatric Pelvic Reconstruction Fellowship is a six-month program intended for candidates who seek additional training in complex and rare procedures.

-The Pediatric Pelvic Reconstruction Fellowship is a one-year program intended for candidates who received prior training in pediatric surgery, pediatric urology and/or pediatric gynecology but seek additional training in complex and rare procedures.
+The Pediatric Pelvic Reconstruction Fellowship is a six-month program intended for candidates who received prior training in pediatric surgery, pediatric urology and/or pediatric gynecology but seek additional training in complex and rare procedures.

 The enormous patient volume at Nationwide Children’s; the anticipated increase in volume of colorectal, urologic, gynecologic and reconstructive cases; the tremendous basic science, clinical, translational and outcomes research opportunities that exist at Nationwide Children’s Hospital and The Ohio State University; and the unique clinical services offered make Nationwide Children’s an ideal location to receive advanced pelvic reconstruction training.